theokeist/wmaker/doc/GLASS_AND_MODERN_UI_NOTES.md

 1. **Autostart guidance** – recommend launching a compositor (e.g., `picom`) via `~/GNUstep/Library/WindowMaker/autostart` or by selecting it in the Animations & Effects panel so it runs alongside Window Maker and applies the bundled shadow template.
+The core now prepares the Picom configuration file on startup and launches Picom with the GLX backend and the packaged defaults, so users see shadows and animations immediately.
+2. **Editor hand-off** – ensure documentation calls out that WPrefs opens the Picom configuration with the user's preferred editor (`$VISUAL`, `$EDITOR`, or `xdg-open`).
+This keeps compositor tweaking aligned with the desktop's default tooling.
-2. **Premultiplied surfaces** – ensure wrlib returns buffers flagged as premultiplied alpha and offer helpers that upload them to XRender pictures for reuse across widgets.
+3. **Premultiplied surfaces** – ensure wrlib returns buffers flagged as premultiplied alpha and offer helpers that upload them to XRender pictures for reuse across widgets.
-3. **Fallback detection** – if no compositor is present, skip translucency and render using the existing opaque theme path to avoid visual glitches.
+4. **Fallback detection** – if no compositor is present, skip translucency and render using the existing opaque theme path to avoid visual glitches.
-4. **Glide animations** – the new *Glide* iconification style drives an ARGB overlay window with `_NET_WM_WINDOW_OPACITY`, letting compositors fade snapshots smoothly during minimize/restore.
+5. **Glide animations** – the new *Glide* iconification style drives an ARGB overlay window with `_NET_WM_WINDOW_OPACITY`, letting compositors fade snapshots smoothly during minimize/restore.
 Without a compositor the fallback outline path keeps animations responsive without translucency.